datacarpentry/ecology-workshop/files/setup-openrefine.md

 OpenRefine.
 If you don’t already have one installed then you can download and install from http://java.com by going to the site and clicking “Free Java Download”.

-* To install OpenOffice, go to their [download page](http://openrefine.org/download.html).
+* To install OpenRefine, go to their [download page](http://openrefine.org/download.html).
 From the download page, select either "Windows kit", "Mac kit", or "Linux kit" - depending on your operating system - and follow the instructions next to your download link.
 This lesson has been tested with all versions of OpenRefine up to the latest tested version, 3.2. **If you are using an older version, it is recommended you upgrade to the latest tested version.** After installing, you can delete the installer `.dmg` file.